gh2o/BotHS/README.md

 access the rich potential of the web browser.
 With BotHS, you can access and control your robot with any web-capable device during testing.
 The possibilities are endless!

+Thanks to Christian Plattner for providing a CLDC-compatible SHA1 library for WebSocket support.